How to Clean Your Drains Without Harsh Chemicals

 This works on grease and soap clogs by melting some of the grease while the salt’s abrasiveness scours.

 If, despite trying all of these natural methods, you’re still having trouble with clogging drains – don’t worry!
-Call the pros at Blue Ox Heating & Air and we’ll work with our trusted partners at Ben Franklin Plumbing to get your drains cleared without causing you (or the environment) any added trouble.
+Call the pros at Blue Ox Heating & Air and we’ll work with our trusted partners at Paul Bunyan Plumbing & Drains to get your drains cleared without causing you (or the environment) any added trouble.